RESEARCH STAFF

 Charles Marsh, Project Director

 Charles Marsh is Commonwealth Professor of Religious Studies at the University of Virginia and director of the Project on Lived Theology.
-His books include God’s Long Summer: Stories of Faith and Civil Rights (Princeton), which won the 1998 Grawemeyer Award in Religion, and Strange Glory: A Life of Dietrich Bonhoeffer (Knopf), which was shortlisted for the 2015 PEN/Jacqueline Bograd Weld Award for Biography and won the Christianity Today Book Award in Biography/History.
-His monograph on theology and biography, Resisting the Bonhoeffer Brand: A Life Revisited, will be published in April 2023 with Wipf & Stock.
+His books include Evangleical Anxiety: A Memoir(Harper/One 2022), The Beloved Community (Basic Books, 2004), God’s Long Summer: Stories of Faith and Civil Rights (Princeton, 1997), which won the 1998 Grawemeyer Award in Religion, and Strange Glory: A Life of Dietrich Bonhoeffer (Knopf, 2014)), which was shortlisted for the 2015 PEN/Jacqueline Bograd Weld Award for Biography and won the Christianity Today Book Award in Biography/History.
+His monograph on theology and biography, Resisting the Bonhoeffer Brand: A Life Revisited, was published in winter 2023 by Wipf & Stock.
 He lives in Charlottesville, Virginia, with his wife, Karen Wright Marsh.

 Jessica Seibert, Project Manager